Iqraa: Running for a Brighter Palestine

 How do I know my money is going to the right place?

 UPA ensures both that donations are not used to unnecessarily fund overhead and that the funds we send to Palestine go through long-established and reputable institutions.
-UPA also complies fully with U.S. regulations and is a proud member of the Combined Federal Campaign and is a Four-Star Charity with Charity Navigator, its highest rating.
+UPA is a Four-Star Charity with Charity Navigator, its highest rating, and meets all 20 standards of the Better Business Bureau's Wise-Giving Alliance.

 What are UPA’s political positions?